siw36/ansible-teamspeak/README.md

 - Icons from the repository directory `files/icons` will be copied to the target host (useful if you are reinstalling a new server with an existing MariaDB database)
 - The teamspeak server gets started
 - A python script will be copied to the target host
-- A cronjob will be sheduled for everyday at 4:36AM to run the python script
+- A cronjob will be scheduled for everyday at 4:36AM to run the python script
 > This python script will parse the `https://teamspeak.com/en/downloads/#server` website and will extract the latest stable version of TeamSpeak3 Server.
 It will send an email to the specified address in the `config.ini` file if your server is not running the latest version of TeamSpeak3.
 ---